AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/.github/ISSUE_TEMPLATE.md

 ## Additional Information

 Please provide any additional information that may be relevant to the issue, such as logs, screenshots, or relevant links.
 If applicable, please also include any attempts you have made to resolve the issue.

+## Checklist
+Please check the following items before submitting the issue:

+ * I have read the `USAGE.md` and `INSTALLATION.md` files.
+ * I have checked the `SpeakUp-BCI documentation` and `Support page` for information on how to resolve the issue.
+ * I have checked that the issue has not already been reported on the `GitHub Issues` page.
+ * I have provided all relevant information about my environment and the issue.
+ * I have checked the box above to confirm that I have completed these items.
+Thank you for contributing to SpeakUp-BCI!